 Want more cookie cutters?
 You have literally endless options on the internet and my Resources contain my most commonly shopped suppliers!

 - Cookie Scribe Tool: Helps smooth your icing but you can use a toothpick or kebab stick, turkey lacer, etc.– however, I have noticed that stainless steel seems to work a little better than wood (smoother, icing doesn’t hang on as tight to the porous surface).
 You can also search my Resources for a list of suppliers for this (as with all other items on this list).
+Please also check out our scribe selection in the SHOP.

 Most importantly… Practice, practice, practice.
 Try to slow down and enjoy the process of learning and improving.
 You will only get better with patience, time, and practice.
 And most importantly, you will only know what works for you if you are hands on and constantly trying new things!
 Good luck, and always prioritize HAVING FUN.